cobri/DNA-seq/README.md

 <img src="https://software.broadinstitute.org/gatk/img/BP_workflow_3.6.png" width="564" height="306"/>

+1) Alignment

+   Align fastq files to referemce genome.
+Convert to BAM format and sort.

 2) Mark Duplicates

+   Mark duplicate fragments or remove them altogether.
+This process identifyies read pairs that are likely to have originated from duplicates of the same original DNA fragments through some artifactual processes (e.g. PCR duplicates).
+They are considered to be non-independent observations so they will be ignored in downstream analyses.

 3) Recalibrate Bases
-   - Base Quality Score Recalibration (BSQR)

-   "Detects systematic errors made by the sequencer when it estimates the quality score of each base call."
-A machine learning method to adjust qulaity scores.
+   Base Quality Score Recalibration (BSQR) is a machine learning method to adjust base quality scores, which are confidence scores emitted by the sequencer for each base.
+It detects and corrects for systematic errors made by the sequencer when it estimates the quality score of each base call.
 It "builds a model of covariation based on the data and a set of known variants, then it adjusts the base quality scores in the data based on the model". *Datasets to use: dbSNP (>132), Mills indels, and 1KG indels.*

 4) Call variants

-   - Joint Genotype
+   Firstly, run the `HaplotypeCaller` tool on individual BAM files.
+This will produce genotype likelihood information for each sample for each locus.
+The output from this step will be the intermediate individual-sample files `*.g.vcf` which you will then use to perform Joint variant calling with the `GenotypeGVCFs` tool.
+This will call variants jointly on all your samples.

 5) Filter variants
    - Variant Quality Score Recalibration (VQSR)